 - AG – Attorney General Representative

-- ARMS – Archives and Records Management Services.
-ARMS helps campus offices determine what records need to be kept and for how long.
+- UW-Madison Records Management assists campus offices determine what records need to be kept and for how long.

 - GRS – General Records Schedule – schedule used as guidelines for length of time to save fiscal records